 On 17 March 2023, the Bank of Russia Board of Directors decided to keep the key rate at 7.50% per annum.
 Current rates of price growth remain moderate, including in the stable components of inflation.
 Inflation expectations of households are down significantly but remain elevated, as do businesses’ price expectations.
 High-frequency data suggest that a recovery in business and consumer activity is ongoing.
 Accelerating fiscal spending, deteriorating terms of foreign trade and the situation in the labour market continue to pose pro-inflation risks.
 The overall balance of inflation risks has remained essentially the same since the previous Board meeting.

-If the situation develops in line with the baseline forecast, the Bank of Russia holds open the prospect of further key rate increase at its upcoming meetings.
-Key rate decisions will take into account actual and expected inflation movements relative to the target and economic developments over the forecast horizon, as well as risks posed by domestic and external conditions and the reaction of financial markets.
-Based on the Bank of Russia’s forecast, given the monetary policy stance, annual inflation will edge down to
+Moving forward, in its key rate decision-making the Bank of Russia will take into account actual and expected inflation dynamics relative to the target and economic transformation processes, as well as the risks posed by domestic and external conditions and the reaction of financial markets.
+If pro-inflation risks intensify, the Bank of Russia will consider the necessity of key rate increase in the key rate at its upcoming meetings.
+According to the Bank of Russia’s forecast, given the monetary policy stance, annual inflation will come in at

-The Bank of Russia Board of Directors will hold its next key rate review meeting on 11 February 2022.
+The Bank of Russia Board of Directors will hold its next rate review meeting on 28 April 2023.
 The press release on the Bank of Russia Board decision and the medium-term forecast are to be published at 13:30 Moscow time.

 The reference to the Press Service is mandatory if you intend to use this material.